MRC-Epid-it24/intake24/docs/guides/integrations.md

 Pick suitable option based on integration use case, depending whether you need to process API response (`A`) or not (`B`).
 :::

-### Admin API

-[Admin API](/api/admin/surveys/respondents) can be used to create respondent accounts.
-This requires admin access to Intake24 and going through admin authentication flow.

 ## Survey completion notifications

-Intake24 can notify 3rd party system about survey completion using registered webhook.
+Intake24 can notify 3<sup>rd</sup> party system about survey completion using registered webhook.
 To enable this feature, read [survey external communication](/admin/surveys/#external-communication) section.

 - set up `webhook url` - URL to be called when survey recall is submitted
 - upon each survey submission, system dispatches [survey submission notification](/admin/system/job-types.html#surveysubmissionnotification) job with described request.

 Request payload contains submission data.
-If `JWT secret` is set in [survey external communication](/admin/surveys/#external-communication) section, Authorization header is attached with signed JWT token.
+If `JWT secret` is set in [survey external communication](/admin/surveys/#external-communication) section, Authorization header is attached with signed JWT token, which can be used to verify the request.

-## Redirecting to 3rd party system
+## Redirection to 3<sup>rd</sup> party system

-Intake24 can redirect respondent to 3rd party system upon survey recall completion.
+Intake24 can redirect respondent to 3<sup>rd</sup> party system upon survey recall completion.
 To enable this feature, survey scheme needs to set up with terminal `redirect prompt` including desired parameters to form the `redirect URL`.
 Please see [redirect prompt](/admin/surveys/prompt-types.html#redirect-prompt) for more details.

 ## Missing integration?